 In some instances, you may not have access to create a custom meta description.
 It may be programmed into the CMS to pull the first two sentences of the first paragraph.
 If that is the case, be mindful when crafting the first few sentences of your first paragraph.

 Using social media titles

 When it comes to journalists posting on social media you have a few options.
-On a platform such as Facebook you can be as cheeky as you want.
-Since articles typically show in your followers feeds the more attention grabbing your titles are the better your chances are to get the click.
-If your using LinkedIn or Twitter you have an option to use your social title instead of your SEO title because you could leverage hashtags.
+On a platform such as Facebook, you can be as cheeky as you want.
+Since articles typically show in your followers feeds the more attention-grabbing your titles are the better your chances are to get the click.
+If you’re using LinkedIn or Twitter you have an option to use your social title instead of your SEO title because you could leverage hashtags.
 I recommend testing your SEO title versus your social and see which produces the best results.

 Is content length important?